 What equipment do I need for my presentation?

 All of the set up for your presentation and the online streaming will be done for you.
 You will be given a microphone to wear for the recording.
 There will be a microphone at the lectern for the audience in the room.
-Let the chief resident know if you would like to bring your own laptop and if you have any special technical needs, such as video.
+Let the chief resident know if you have any special technical needs, such as video.
 We will provide a laser pointer for your presentation slides.
-Please note if you would like to use PowerPoint presenter mode, you will need to bring or borrow a laptop.

 Can I bring my own laptop?